apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 > kubectl apply -f  https://raw.githubusercontent.com/apache/apisix-helm-chart/apisix-0.12.3/charts/apisix-ingress-controller/crds/customresourcedefinitions.yaml
 > ```

-3. UpgradeAPISIX Ingress
+3. Upgrade APISIX Ingress

 Just as an example, the specific configuration needs to be modified by yourself.
-If you want to upgrade to a specific chart version, please add this flag `--version x.x.x`.
+If you want to upgrade to a specific chart version, please add this flag `--version x.x.x`, Please refer [compatible-upgrade](#compatible-upgrade) or [incompatible-upgrade](#incompatible-upgrade).

 ```sh
 helm upgrade apisix apisix/apisix \